lopezpdvn/lopezpdvn.github.io/_drafts/august-2015-in-review.md

 ## Other ###############################################################

-Now that most of the house remodeling at home is done, I have been moving back all my stuff to my bedroom.
-The remodeling has made some of my things very dusty so before moving them back to the bedroom I had to thoroughly clean them.
+Now that most of the house remodeling at home is done, I have been moving back all my stuff to the study and bedroom.
+The remodeling has made some of my things very dusty so before moving them back I had to thoroughly clean them.
 Starting the last week of August I'm again working full-time on my workstation and it really feels great to be back with full productivity.